We live in truly fascinating times.

 - Themes can be a hit-or-miss — How do you pick out the winning themes and star players?
-As much as some of these trends are important, not all of them are guaranteed winners.
-A theme like healthcare might seem like a good option given their defensive nature, however, more than 90% of these start-ups actually fail to produce approved drugs.
-Rather than identifying them yourself, it might be more prudent to stand on the shoulders of giants and rely on the strategies and due diligence of time tested fund managers.
+As much as some trends are important, not all are guaranteed winners.
+A theme like healthcare might seem like a good option given its defensive nature, but more than 90% of these startups actually fail to produce approved drugs.
+Rather than identifying the best themes by yourself, it might be more prudent to stand on the shoulders of giants and rely on the strategies and due diligence of time-tested fund managers.

 - Difficulty in picking single up-and-coming stocks with multibagger potential — How often do we find multibaggers like Tesla (NASDAQ:TSLA) or AMD (NASDAQ:AMD)?
-Even as we zoom in on a particular bullish theme of technology or sustainability, there are thousands of companies out there in the investable universe, and it is not every day that investors are able to find opportunities with stellar returns.
+Even as we zoom in on a particular bullish theme of technology or sustainability, there are thousands of companies out there in the investable universe, and it is not every day that investors can find opportunities with stellar returns.

 Get started with Endowus Megatrends Portfolio

-As a key part of the Endowus Core-Satellite Investment Strategy, our Megatrends Portfolio gives you the opportunity to tap into the biggest future-driven themes impacting global markets.
-The portfolio is deeply aligned to strong structural growth opportunities, those focused on improving the quality of life and making positive social change.
+As a key part of our core-satellite investment strategy, the Megatrends Portfolio gives you the opportunity to tap into the biggest future-driven themes impacting global markets.
+The portfolio is deeply aligned to strong structural growth opportunities, which are focused on improving the quality of life and making positive social change.

-The Endowus Megatrends Portfolio is a 100% equities portfolio aimed at achieving high growth expectations through global themes backed by strong structural trends.
-Consisting of six best-in-class funds spanning the major themes of Healthcare, Technology, Industrials, and more, investors might be most drawn to this portfolio for its attractive potential growth, diversification and differentiation factors.
-What’s more, the portfolio introduces new funds previously unavailable to the Singapore retail market, and are managed by Alliance Bernstein, Allianz, BlackRock, Schroders, and Thematics AM — all leading specialists in thematic investing.
-You can also learn more about thematic investing in our deep dive Insights article here.
+Investors might be most drawn to its attractive potential growth, diversification, and differentiation factors.
+What’s more, the portfolio introduces new funds previously unavailable to Singapore retail investors, and are managed by Alliance Bernstein, Allianz, BlackRock, Schroders, and Thematics AM — all leading specialists in thematic investing.

 Investment involves risk.
 Past performance is not necessarily a guide to future performance or returns.
 The value of investments and the income from them can go down as well as up, and you may not get the full amount you invested.
 Rates of exchange may cause the value of investments to go up or down.
 Individual stock performance does not represent the return of a fund.